 Along the main streets in the town centers, there are many areas where street trees have not been planted or no longer exist.
-A gap analysis is recommended to determine the areas that are missing large numbers of street trees and prioritize plantings in developed areas of the Joint MS4s.
+A gap analysis is recommended to determine the largest areas that are missing street trees and prioritize plantings.
 (For more information about this suggested BMP, see more discussion in Section 4.2.2.)